CogentRoleplayCommunity/FogentRoleplay/src/CoreRules/CombatRules/VictoryLevels.md

 #### Disarming

-Can be used in close combat and receives bonus in disarming actions.
-A player must be in close combat to disarm another player while being unarmed.
+Can be used in a Grapple and receives bonus in disarming actions.
+A character must be in a Grapple to disarm another character while being unarmed.

-Once in close combat, if declaring to attempt a disarm before the round begins, the player receives +4d6 in their attack roll but the roll cannot be used for any victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)
+Once in close combat, if declaring to attempt a disarm before the round begins, the player receives +4d6 in their unarmed combat roll but the roll cannot be used for any victory (this means they cannot delegate their attack to inflict an injury or execute a trip regardless of how high the victory achieved.)

 ## Level 2 victory